 Establishing favorable custody and visitation terms should be the prime focus of all divorcing parents with minor children.
 The decisions that are made during this process can have a long-term effect on everyone’s well-being.
-Located in Little Rock, Worsham Law Firm, P.A. is a family law firm that is committed to protecting the best interests of children in custody, visitation and relocation matters.
+The child custody lawyers in Little Rock, AR at Worsham Law Firm, P.A. are a family law firm that is committed to protecting the best interests of children in custody, visitation and relocation matters.
 We can help you pursue and create arrangements that fully address your concerns regarding physical and legal custody.
 Our experienced attorneys also assist clients throughout Arkansas with the modification of existing orders, disputes over parental alienation, and actions seeking to keep children away from exposure to substance abuse.
 For more than 20 years, we’ve developed comprehensive parenting plans that help mothers, fathers, sons and daughters maintain strong relationships and overcome difficult situations.

 Under Arkansas law, two types of custody exist.
 Legal custody refers to the authority that parents have over key matters that affect their children.
 This type of custody is usually awarded jointly so that each parent has a say in the legal, health, educational and spiritual concerns affecting their sons and daughters.
 Physical custody addresses where the child lives.
 Sole physical custody can be granted if the court believes that it is in the child’s best interests to live primarily in one parent’s home.
 No matter what the arrangements entail, our firm works closely with parents to develop sound parenting plans that provide ample visitation for noncustodial parents and clear guidance on issues such as transportation and holiday visits.